John-Barnes/RepData_PeerAssessment1/PA1_template.md

 ---
 title: "Reproducible Research: Peer Assessment 1"
 author: "John Barnes"
-date: "17 Oct 2015"
+date: "8 Nov 2015"
 output: html_document
 keep_md: true
 ---

-**Reproducible Research course repdata-033**
+**Reproducible Research course repdata-034**

 ### Introduction/Housekeeping

 **In this paper:**
 Step counts recorded at five minute intervals for a single individual during the months of October and November 2012 are analyzed to answer the questions set by the class assignment, in the order given.
+Data conversion/massage is necessary because
+1. If the time of each interval is read as a number, ggplot2's plot will interpolate decimal values that should not exist, i.e. between 0:55 and 1:00 it will interpolate  values for 0:60, 0:65 ...
+0:90, 0:95.
+This would produce a stretched graph with long smooth runs, very false to the original data.
+Reformatting to date format prevents that.
+2. Data were found to be missing for 8 complete days, and per the assignment instructions' suggestion, replaced with average interval data.
+This produced drastically shrunken variances, and might be very misleading in a real world problem.
+3. Question 4 requires identification of dates as weekend or weekday; a new variable, DayType, with values "Weekday" or "Weekend", had to be created, and values computed, for that purpose.

 **Necessary housekeeping:**
 * library package loading.